 UF Academic Spoken English: The Academic Spoken English program is a part of UF's English Language Institute.
 It assists graduate students in building their ability to speak English in the classroom.
-Academic Spoken English builds oral English skills through studentcentered, discipline-specific practice.
+Academic Spoken English builds oral English skills through student-centered, discipline-specific practice.
 Videos of student classroom performance are integrated into all ASE classes, along with one-on-one analysis of each performance.
-Class work consists of actively practicing the public speaking and interpersonal communication The Disability Resource Center celebrates disability identity as a valued aspect of diversity.
-We champion a universally accessible community that supports the holistic advancement of individuals with disabilities.
+Class work consists of actively practicing the public speaking and interpersonal communication techniques which learners will need to be successful as graduate students, teaching assistants, and researchers.
+Small classes facilitate individualized diagnosis and practice.